turingwars/turingwars/README.md

 Then just run `make serve` from the root of the repo and you are good to go.
 This command is intended for development purposes only.
 There is no "production" build yet.

+### Debugging

+In VSCode, just hit "F5" while the server is running, this will attach a debugger to the process.
+Then set your breakpoints and happy debugging!

 ## Authors

 - [Christophe Tafani-Dereeper](https://christophetd.fr)